Raw imperial topaz crystal from Brazil, showing sunset-like pleochroism.

 Key Fact:

-Natural blue topaz is rare—most are irradiated/heat-treated colorless stones.
+Natural blue topaz is rare—most are irradiated or heat-treated colorless stones.

 Color Varieties & Grading